 110.1.1 Unsafe conditions.
 Structures or existing equipment that are or hereafter become unsafe or deficient because of inadequate means of egress or which constitute a fire hazard, or are otherwise dangerous to human life or the public welfare, or which involve illegal or improper occupancy or inadequate maintenance, shall be deemed an unsafe condition.
 A vacant structure that is not secured against unauthorized entry as required by Section 311 shall be deemed unsafe.

+You must obtain a Certificate of Change of Occupancy.
+In order to get this certificate, you must call the Fire Marshal's Office and schedule a Fire Inspection for Change of Occupancy.
 An inspection is required because buildings are built based on the contents or operations to be performed inside the building.
 When the occupancy changes, the Fire Inspector has to check to make sure the fire protection related construction features of the building are consistent with the new occupancy and its contents and operations.
 You will be advised at the time if additional fire protection systems or fire resistive construction must be added based on your operations.
 The fee for the inspection is $150.00, and must be paid at the time of the inspection.
 This fee also covers the cost of one (1) reinspection.
 The Inspector will collect this fee on-site, and will give you a written receipt for the payment.
 If the building is found to meet the fire code for your occupancy requirements, the Certificate of Change of Occupancy will be mailed to you.
 If the building does not meet the specific Fire Code requirements, the Inspector will provide you with information on how to proceed from that point, and who to contact.

 To meet the annual requirements, an Application for Registered Operation must be completely filled out, and submitted to the Bexar County Fire Marshal’s Office along with the fee listed on the application.
 Once the Fire Inspector has completed your inspection and all violations, if any, have been corrected, you will be given a sticker with an individual number that is assigned to your facility, and the year that the sticker was awarded.